webGL-projects/basic-project/basic-scene/exercise/14-go-live/readme.md

 # Go Live
 there are some solution some them are
-1. Traditional Hosting: they are OVH, 1and1 or Gandhi where you have to upload files manually by using FTP Client
+1. Traditional Hosting: they are OVH, 1and1 or Gandhi where you have to upload files manually by using FTP Client (Will not be used)

+2. Vercel: it is
+ a. modern hosting solution
+ b. continuous deployment (automatisation of testing, deployment, etc.)
+ c. developer friendly
+ d. easy setup
+ e. for complex or simple projects

+ 3. Netlify

+ 4. Github Pages